Certain weather conditions could delay or postpone your survey. See below on how the weather will affect your project and equipment.

 High Wind:

-Really high winds could have the potential to delay your survey a bit.
+Really high winds could have the potential to delay your survey.
 For example, high winds could sway or knock down any cables that aren't secure.
 Even if you’re using metal stakes in the ground—if the wind is strong enough to create movement in your survey line—you’re going to see errors in your data.

 Thunderstorms: